 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Hoffler Creek Wildlife Preserve is a 142-acre wildlife preserve located in beautiful Portsmouth.
-The preserve is entirely dedicated to conservation and environmental education.
+Here’s The Deal: Hoffler Creek Wildlife Preserve is a 142-acre wildlife preserve in beautiful Portsmouth.
+This preserve is entirely dedicated to conservation and environmental education.
 The total length of the trail is 2.2 miles.
 The elevation gain of the trail is 32 feet.
 The trail is loop type.
 The trail is generally considered an easy trail route.
 The time taken to complete the total trail is 39 minutes.
-Its mission is to protect the last remaining piece of wilderness in the Hoffler Creek watershed for environmental education, science, and recreation in a responsible manner.
-The trails are well maintained for the visitors to take an easy follow, and some interpretive signs help to understand flora and fauna.
-Hoffler Creek Wildlife Preserve is a beautiful creek with lots of trees and walking trails.
-Visitors can explore the views of the lake and the marsh.
+The preserve's mission is to protect the last remaining piece of wilderness in the Hoffler Creek watershed while promoting environmental education, scientific research, and responsible recreation.
+The preserve staff ensures the trails are well maintained so visitors can navigate them easily.
+Some interpretive signs help to understand flora and fauna.
+Hoffler Creek Wildlife Preserve features a beautiful creek surrounded by many trees and walking trails.
+Visitors can explore the views of the lake and the marshes.

 Specialty: